READER MODE OVERVIEW

 The chart below describes the static, pre-configured Gen 2 reader modes.

-A couple of things it is important to note regarding reader mode settings:
+A couple of important things to note regarding reader mode settings:

-1. Not all modes are available on all models or in all regions.
+1. Not all modes are available on all reader models or in all regions.

 2. As a rule, there is an inverse relationship between data rate and sensitivity/interference tolerance.
 Higher data rates generate, and are more susceptible to, interference whereas lower data rates cause less interference and are more tolerant of it.